beckn/protocol-specifications/docs/BECKN-001-Layering-Network-Policy-Draft-01.md

 2. Have knowledge of the Architecture of Open Commerce Networks instantiated using beckn protocol.
 3. Have knowledge of Open API 3.0 Specification

+# Abstract

+Beckn Protocol is an abstracted but **highly configurable** specification.
+A network is an **instantiation** of the core protocol specification.
+However, to instantiate a network, additional policies must be layered via machine-readable configuration files.
+These configurations vary from network to network depending upon the use cases supported by them.
+These configurations allow sector-specific policies to be applied on a network _without_ changing the underlying core specification.
+This document defines a methodology to publish these network-specific policies as machine-readable documents that can be read by network participants to create API validation middleware.

 # Context